rishavpandey43/just-chat/README.md

 - Back End Deployment

-  Back-end server of application s deployed on Heroku
+  Back-end server of application is deployed on Heroku

 ## Contribution